The Czar Bomb

 Frau Richter had noticed his worried expression and come over to comfort him.
 “You are all right, Wenzel?” she had asked, patting his stooped shoulder.
 “You look uncomfortable.”

 But he couldn’t forget that time.
-He sat and took his tea and remembered ordering the huge amount of cement and steel reinforcement for the project.
+He sat and sipped his tea and remembered ordering the huge amount of cement and steel reinforcement for the project.
 And the explosives, the large amount of explosives.
 Since he worked for the Stasi, none of the suppliers ever questioned the orders.

 He was making his way back through the woods, when another discovery revealed the horror of what had happened at the site.
 Taking another route back, he had come upon a clearing in the woods.
 His flashlight revealed an area of freshly turned earth maybe ten meters long and ten meters wide.
 He stood puzzled for only a moment when the realization struck him.
 It was a mass grave!